Chapter 6

 You do need to recognize that there is an enemy and many

 demons.
 Usually, however, they have no access to you.
-For most
+For

-people, their problems are not demonic (see Chapter 16,
+most people, their problems are not demonic (see Chapter 16,

-"Deliverance and Inner Healing," for more details on this subject).
+"Deliverance and Inner Healing," for more details on this

-God told him to.
+only acted when God told him to.

 Random Use Of Authority Can Be